 7. Congenital alcoholism.

-In addition, drinking in the early stages leads to the development of fetal alcohol syndrome (FAS).
+In addition, early drinking leads to the development of fetal alcohol syndrome (FAS).
 Occurs under the influence of alcohol components on the fetus.

-1. Low body weight of the newborn (see what should be the norm).
+1. Low body weight of the newborn (see what the norms should be).

 2. Pathologies of physical development.